Trading Journal Explained: What to Record & Free Downloadable Template

 Download Free Trading Journal Template by Gotrade

 Trading performance improves when decisions are reviewed objectively.
-You can download the Excel version that Gotrade team have prepared.
+You can download the Excel version prepared by the Gotrade team.
 Click the button below to access the file now!

 Conclusion